Search Pennsylvania Public Records & Databases (Free)

 Rap sheets, a common term for criminal records, typically contain arrest details, any misdemeanors or felonies, and criminal court trials.
 Potential landlords and employers examine this information to see if someone presents a threat to other tenants or clients.
 Some people with a mild conviction record can still be hired as a way to receive a second chance.

-How to Search Criminal Records in Pennsylvania Using Public Record Databases
+How To Search Criminal Records in PA Using Public Record Databases

 Interested parties can retrieve their own or someone else’s criminal record from the PSP (Pennsylvania State Police).
 It provides a criminal history repository called PATCH (Pennsylvania Access to Criminal History), sometimes called ePatch.